srihasInaganti/secret-santa/backend/README.md

 - `.env` is loaded relative to `backend/main.py`
 - `_id` fields are returned as strings in API responses for simplicity
 - Round start uses random derangement; falls back to rotation if needed
+- When starting a round, each assignment is given a random deed template.
+If none exist, a small default set is auto-seeded.

 ## Troubleshooting